craigmccaskill/craigmccaskill.github.io/_posts/2014-06-24-what-makes-them-click.md

 published: true
 img-main: what-makes-them-click.png
 ---
 Here are the slides for a short presentation I gave as an introduction to psychology in design.
-Why it matters and what drives us to make decisions online.
+Why it matters and what drives us to make decisions.

 <!-- more -->